uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 #### Call to Action

-42. We call upon the federal, provincial, and territorial governments to commit to the recognition and implementation of Aboriginal justice systems in a manner consistent with the Treaty and Aboriginal rights of Aboriginal peoples, the Constitution Act, 1982, and the _United Nations Declaration on the Rights of Indigenous Peoples_, endorsed by Canada in November 2012.
+42. We call upon the federal, provincial, and territorial governments to commit to the recognition and implementation of Aboriginal justice systems in a manner consistent with the Treaty and Aboriginal rights of Aboriginal peoples, the _Constitution Act, 1982_, and the _United Nations Declaration on the Rights of Indigenous Peoples_, endorsed by Canada in November 2012.

 The Commission is convinced that genuine reconciliation will not be possible until the broad legacy of the schools is both understood and addressed.
 Governments in Canada spend billions of dollars each year in responding to the symptoms of the intergenerational trauma of residential schools.